Your Credit Score

-CO2 is the main greenhouse gas created by humans.
-What’s more, our homes account for 15% of UK carbon emissions (CO2), increasing to 22% when you include electricity used.
+CO2 is the main greenhouse gas created by humans and what’s more, our homes currently account for around 22% of UK carbon emissions (CO2).

 As we know, if we pump out too much greenhouse gas, the earth will heat up, which won’t make living here very pleasant.
 CO2 should be top of our list for things to watch out for.

 This is just another way of saying “the amount of CO2 we release.”

 The lower your carbon emissions, the less you’ll contribute to climate change.

 The more CO2 we release, the more sunlight gets trapped in our atmosphere.
 The more sunlight gets trapped, the hotter the climate becomes.

 If the climate gets too hot, terrible things could happen – polar ice caps could melt causing sea levels to rise, parts of the world could become too hot to live in, and tropical storms could become more frequent and more intense.

 The data all point to the conclusion that earth’s climate is gradually getting hotter.
 This is bad, bad news.
 It’s estimated that there will be an even greater risk of dangerous and catastrophic natural events worldwide, including hurricanes, wildfires, and droughts if the current global average temperature of 1.1°C rises to 2°C.